 - The carry cot is really spacious – compared to most other prams the babies fit in here longer and don’t get rushed into the seat.
 We used it easily for eight months and could have gone longer.

 - They really hold their value!
 I bought mine second hand.
 It was in great condition and meant that I could buy extra accessories to stave off pram boredom.
 You can find used Buffalos on Gumtree.

 - When you take out the plastic rods on the carrycot it does fold down.
 Some people sell the carry cot or seat when they are not using it but I want to keep mine as the whole package.

 - The baby does not lie flat in the seat, but she is so cuddled into her sport seat that she is comfortable as she is.
 IF she sleeps then I just tilt her back and she seems comfortable to me.

 - Reliable anywhere, any weather.
 The big but easily maneuverable wheels, the larger carry cot and seat, the extending hoods, the sturdy design and the big basket mean that I never have to think twice about where we are going, the weather, or what we are taking with us, the Buffalo is reliable when I am out and about.
 We can fit jackets and a picnic easily under the carry cot or the seat, a bonus compared to the cameleon.

 - Stylish and changeable – I have three hoods.
 I love the fact that I can (and do) change the hoods with the seasons or with my mood.
-My current hood even matches my Viking running shoes, a pleasant coincidence!
+My current hood even matches my running shoes, a great coincidence!
 The butterflies are gorgeous, as are the poppies, and I always get positive feedback from people in town when we are out.
-I am also often asked when I got a new pram because the fabrics change the look!
+I am also often asked when I got a new pram because the fabrics change the look.

-And that is it!
-I am happy with my decision and I hope we will be using our Buffalo for a long while to come yet.
+We have been using the Bugaboo Buffalo for nearly a year now and I am happy with my decision.
+I hope we will be using our Buffalo for a long while to come yet.
 It is lovely to push and practical around town.